 On my checklist this time were: bigger tires than the Audi for softer ride, manual gearbox for towing, higher driving positon than the A4, more space for family, 7 seats, optional 4x4 for odd trip onto the rough stuff for work or with caravan, minimum 2.0 140bhp diesel, cruise control.
 All checked.

-The car was slightly light on service history in the current owners hands as he'd carried out his own servicing, but he had enough receipts to show the work, and using the a useful MOT checker app proved its mileage over the years.
+The car was slightly light on service history in the current owners hands as he'd carried out his own servicing, but he had enough receipts to show the work, and using the useful MOT checker app backed up the car's mileage.

 One of my neighbours remarked that the Santa Fe was like a combination of several of my cars, which I hadn't thought about.
 It's got the 7 seats of the S-Max, the 4x4 stance of the Discovery, the interior styling of the HONDA FRV, and the practicality of the Volvo XC70.
-Maybe then the Santa Fe's all-rounder virtues could (perhaps) spell a longer than usual relationship blossoming... watch this space.
-TP
+Maybe then the Santa Fe's all-rounder virtues could (perhaps) spell a longer than usual relationship blossoming.

 Santa Fe ownership is progressing quietly, which is very welcome after a tumultuous car year in 2016.
 I've only got 3 months under my belt, but I think I've got the lie of the land now.

 Furthest drive so far has been Exeter to Heathrow.
 A long motorway drive is when you might wish for the mk3 Santa Fe's 6th gear, but otherwise we cruise do comfortably.
 The car's transmission is only using 2WD on long road trips, meaning she was able to return 40+ mpg at legal motorway speeds.

 The weirdly spaced 2nd-to-3rd gear change is reminiscent of when I've occasionally missed a stair when I've been descending and you feel slightly startled.
 But you get used to letting the revs rise a little higher in second gear before changing.